 Abstract: Land use is tightly regulated worldwide, yet there is limited empirical evidence on the consequences of land use regulation on economic development.
-This paper studies a major national policy regulating land use in China - the Farmland Red Line Policy - to provide causal evidence on the reduced form local effect of urban land-use regulation on GDP and population growth.
+This paper studies a major national policy restricting land use in China - the Farmland Red Line Policy - to provide causal evidence on the reduced form local effect of urban land-use regulation on GDP and population growth.
 First implemented in 1999, the policy imposes a constraint on rural-to-urban land conversion, the stringency of which depends on exogenous local geographical features.
-These constraints on urban land development are estimated to have sizeable effects on local economic development; they reduce urban land, reduce GDP produced, and decrease the local population.
-To understand the aggregate effects of the policy, I develop a quantitative spatial equilibrium model that features an endogenous land use decision.
+These constraints on urban land development are estimated to have sizable effects on local economic development.
+They reduce urban land development, lower GDP, and decrease the local population.
+To understand the aggregate impacts of the policy, I develop a quantitative spatial equilibrium model that features an endogenous land use decision.
 Through the lens of the model, the policy causes an over-supply of farmland and an under-supply of urban land; the degree of land misallocation varies across locations due to the local geographical features.
-Land misallocation leads to labor misallocation due to the mobility of labor between agriculture and manufacturing and across space.
+Land misallocation leads to labor misallocation due to labor mobility both between agriculture and manufacturing and across space.
 I estimate that the welfare of workers would have been 5.8% higher in 2010 if the policy had not been implemented.